PostgREST/postgrest/docs/index.rst

 Database as Single Source of Truth
 ----------------------------------

 Using PostgREST is an alternative to manual CRUD programming.
 Custom API servers suffer problems.
 Writing business logic often duplicates, ignores or hobbles database structure.
 Object-relational mapping is a leaky abstraction leading to slow imperative code.
-The PostgREST philosophy establishes a single declarative source of truth: the database itself.
+The PostgREST philosophy establishes a single declarative source of truth: the data itself.

 Declarative Programming
 -----------------------